JosChavz/joschavz/README.md

 <h1 align="center">🤙🏽 Hola!
 I'm José Manuel Chavez</h1>

-I am a passionate Full-Stack Developer studying Computer Science at UC Santa Cruz. 🥽
+I am a passionate Full-Stack Developer with a bachelor degree in Computer Science from UC Santa Cruz.
+Begging and crying for a new $100k+ job.

 ## Currently Working on: